mikolalysenko/mudb/helschema/README-template.md

-# helschema
+# muschema
 An extensible system for specifying diff/patch based replication [schemas](https://en.wikipedia.org/wiki/Database_schema).
-In `heldb` schemas are used to define RPC and message interfaces as well as define state layouts.
+In `mudb` schemas are used to define RPC and message interfaces as well as define state layouts.
 Schemas allow for run time reflection on type information, and are necessary to support serialization and memory management.

 It is kind of like protobufs for JavaScript, only better in that it supports [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) and is easier to customize (and worse in the sense that it only works in JavaScript).